AaltoSciComp/blog/content/2023/aalto-rse-hiring-process.rst

 * Do they know what job they are applying for?
 Can they connect their skills to the job?

-* Have they touched on the main points in our job advertisement and the linked "`Become a RSE
+* Have they touched on the main points in our job advertisement and the linked ":doc:`Become a RSE <rse/become-a-rse>`" page?
-  <https://scicomp.aalto.fi/rse/become-a-rse/>`__" page?
-Some of the
-  most important funtamental skills include basic Linux skills, programming (at least one language relatively well, ability to learn quickly), general data handling skills, any other

 * Are they interested in teaching and mentoring?
 Do they know what kind of teaching and mentoring they do?